Linkman124/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 **defines if the Pi should act as ethernet adapter on Mac OS / Linux machines**
 can be either true or false
 ### USE_RNDIS
-**defines if the Pi should act as ethernet adapter on Windows machines**
+**defines if the Pi should act as an ethernet adapter on Windows machines**
 can be either true or false
 !!! info
     Since P4wnP1 is limited to USB 2.0 speeds, the reported internet speed is only 450 Mbit/s max.